Round robin (document): Asia

+In Asia, this type of document was occasionally used when challenging an authoritarian group.
+It was used in the Tonghak Peasant Revolution in Korea.

 Japan

-The practice was known as Karakasarenban (傘連判状) in feudal Japan.
+The practice was known as (傘連判状, Karakasarenban) in feudal Japan.
 Early examples of it, such as 1557 treaty including Mōri Motonari as a prominent signer, were used for signing alliances between multiple military clans and were intended more for removing the hierarchy and emphasizing the equal status between signers rather than for a disguise.
 Later usages, including 1681 plea signed by a group of farmers in 25 villages and a similar plea in 1754 signed by 30 local village lords, has more emphasis on hiding the ringleader.
 In modern Japan, there are more casual usages of the similar style of signing for ceremonial purposes including school graduation and significant events in group sports.

 Spanish–American War

 A round-robin letter was authored in Cuba after the cessation of hostilities in 1898 by a committee of 10 brigade commanders of the American Army's V Corps including acting brigade commander Theodore Roosevelt during the Spanish–American War, to accelerate the departure of the American Army back to the United States during the rainy disease-plagued summer season.
 This letter was leaked to the press and embarrassed the administration of US President William McKinley.